vEnhance/web.evanchen.cc/input/faq-rules.md

 There are no hard criteria set in stone, but in general, any well-known result which does not trivialize the problem is okay.
-If you are still unsure, it is strictly better to include the proof.
+If you are still unsure, a good practice is to include a sketch of the proof which only needs to be a few sentences long
+(this is much better than gambling by omitting the proof altogether because it only takes a few extra seconds).

 See [English handout][english] for more discussion.

 ### {{ faq("CR-6", "How much detail should I include in a proof to avoid losing points?") }}